panva/jose/SECURITY.md

 #### Input Size Limits

 The library does not generally enforce size limits on inputs (tokens, keys, payloads, headers, JWKS responses, JSON objects, etc.).
 It is the application's responsibility to enforce input size limits appropriate for its context before passing data to the library.
-JWE decompression has a configurable decompressed plaintext limit, but encoded input size, remote response size, number of JWS signatures, number of JWE recipients, and request rate remain the application's responsibility.
+JWE decompression has a configurable decompressed plaintext limit, but encoded input size, remote response size, number of JWS signatures, number of JWE recipients, number and nesting depth of SD-JWT Disclosures, and request rate remain the application's responsibility.

 #### Side-Channel Attacks